stephen-mahon/daily-programmer/337-Minimize-and-Maximize/README.md

 To make this more of a programming challenge rather than using programming as a calculator, I encourage you to try to find a generic minimize/maximize function rather than just calculating the answer directly.

 ## Challenge
 A piece of wire 100 cm in length is bent into the shape of a sector of a circle.
-Find the angle of the sector that maximizes the area A of the sector. sector_image
+Find the angle of the sector that maximizes the area A of the [sector](https://i.imgur.com/M7J2Ilm.png).

 A and B are towns 20km and 30km from a straight stretch of river 100km long.
 Water is pumped from a point P on the river by pipelines to both towns.
-Where should P be located to minimize the total length of pipe AP + PB? river_image
+Where should P be located to minimize the total length of pipe [AP + PB](https://i.imgur.com/efzP0Ad.png)?

 ## Challenge Outputs
 The accuracy of these answers will depending how much precision you use when calculating them.